dbosomworth/rust-roguelike/readme.md

 # Rust Roguelike

-This is a project to learn rust.
+This is a project I'm using to learn rust.
 It roughly follows the tutorial at: https://tomassedovic.github.io/roguelike-tutorial/

 Deviations:
 1. The project is split into multiple files.